United States Maritime Service: Uniforms

 Another difference is seen in the cap devices worn on the combination cover.
 For the Navy, the device depicts an eagle perched on top of a shield of stars and stripes with two crossed anchors behind it.
 For the Maritime Service, the device shows an eagle perched on a silver shield of different design bearing a gold anchor.
 The shield was also circled by a wreath of gold leaves.

 The USMS also wears a khaki uniform similar to the U.S. Navy's service khakis.
 The collar devices which denote rank are identical to the U.S. Navy ranks, however the U.S. Maritime Service wears their rank devices on the right collar and wears their collar device for their occupation on the left collar, similar to staff corps officers in the U.S. Navy.
 Another unique device that is seen worn with the uniform is a breast insignia worn over the front left pocket.
 This was formerly known as the Navy Reserve Merchant Marine Insignia, and earned by those officers who were also commissioned officers in the United States Naval Reserve.
 This insignia depicts an eagle behind a shield of stars and stripes with two crossed anchors behind it.
 At the bottom of the insignia, there is a scroll that reads "U.S.N.R".
 In 2011, this insignia was changed to the Strategic Sealift Officer Warfare Insignia.
 It is similar to the previous insignia with the eagle.
 This insignia has an eagle that is behind two crossed swords, a shield of stars and stripes and an anchor in the front.

+U.S. Merchant Marine Officers who are U.S. Navy Reserve officers while wearing U.S. Navy, U.S. Merchant Marine or U.S. Maritime Service uniforms are authorized to wear the Strategic Sealift Officer Warfare Insignia (SSOWI).

 Ranks

-The ranks of the USMS now match the ranks of the United States Coast Guard but with unique USMS devices.
+The ranks of the USMS now match the ranks of the United States Navy but with unique USMS devices.

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Warrant officer ranks

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.